magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 > `virtual` could reduce "dynamic dispatch" (change object's vtable in runtime).

-> `virtual` has its own overhead, it needs extra Vtable space, in order to dispatch the correct method it includes a member pointer in the base class that points to the vtable.
+> `virtual` has its own overhead, it needs extra vtable space, in order to dispatch the correct method it includes a member pointer in the base class that points to the vtable.
 And every time we call virtual method, we go through that table to decision which method to map.
-> Through the extra overhead it's still recommand to use as much as possible.
+> Through the extra overhead it's still recommended to use as much as possible.

 ### Access Specifier & Inheritance Types